-Plans have been submitted to planning services for the relocation of the site offices which will allow the mine to further extend the northerly extent of the Kearney pit within the existing planning consents.
-During the quarter, discussions continued with the regulatory authorities body in Northern Ireland with regard to obtaining approval for the closure plan at the Omagh mine which approval is expected to be obtained in 2011.
+Plans submitted to planning services for the relocation of the site offices have been approved which, subject to the resolution of the surplus rock issue, will allow the mine to further extend the northerly extent of the Kearney pit within the existing planning consents.
+Discussions with the regulatory authorities body in Northern Ireland continued during the second quarter with regard to obtaining approval for the closure plan at the Omagh mine which approval is expected to be obtained in 2011.
 Additionally a further permitting application will require to be submitted by the mine in order to make additional ore available for mining and in particular for an underground mine on the Kearney/Joshua deposits.
-Work has commenced on this application in advance of drilling because of potential time delays in obtaining planning consents.
+Work is progressing on this application which commenced in advance of drilling because of potential time delays in obtaining planning consents.